-Trump rails against European migration, energy and Middle East policies during UN address
+Trump attacks European migration, energy and Middle East policy during UN address

-US president Donald Trump used his address to the United Nations General Assembly in New York on Tuesday to launch a an attack on European migration and energy policies, while also weighing in on debates over Palestinian statehood and NATO’s role in the Ukraine war.
+US president Donald Trump used his address to the UN General Assembly in New York on Tuesday to launch an attack on European migration and energy policies, while weighing in on debates over Palestinian statehood and NATO’s role in the Ukraine war.

 Website preview